bachelor-2014/report/v2/tracking.md

 ### Choice of filters
 \label{sec:tracking_experiments_filters}

-This experiments serves the purpose of comparing three blurring techniques to help decide which of them best serves the need of EvoBot.
+This experiments serves the purpose of comparing three blurring techniques to help decide which of them best serves the experiments run on EvoBot.
 The considerations are performance along with the benefits of the specific technique.
 The desired benefits are:

 - More even color across the droplet
 - Elimination of noise